Exercising your mind requires giving your brain a break

 When you are lost in your thoughts, you are missing out life in the present.

-The Thinking-Self and the Observing-Self are the two major aspects of your mind.
+The Thinking-Self and the Observing-Self are the two significant aspects of your mind.

 The Observing-Self is not a thought or a feeling but more an awareness — it’s a perspective from which you observe your experiences from the distance.